christopherraa/christopherraa.github.io/_posts/2016-01-20-migrating-from-github-to-gitlab.md

 permalink: migrating-github-gitlab
 comments: True
 ---
-For the past few years the company I run have been a paying customer at [Github](https://github.com).
+For the past few years the company I run has been a paying customer at [Github](https://github.com).
 Generally we've been very satisfied with the service, but we have come to realize that it might be time to move on.
 If our decision has moved us to greener pastures remains to be seen.

 The pros for using Github were: